allanak/homeassistant-config/README.md

 ## Current Configuration
 * Raspberry Pi 3 Model B using [Hass.io](https://home-assistant.io/hassio/)

-##### Fair warning: I've been in the process of migrating from Samsung SmartThings to Home Assistant.
-While much of this works, it is constantly under construction :)

 ## Automations
 ### Lights
 * Turn on kitchen lights when motion detected and off when motion stops (motion_kitchen_lights.yaml)